signedXNOR/b2c/README.md

 - If started with `-d`, and processing a very big file, funky visual bugs happen.

 # Building it
-Build file exists only for GNU/Linux, and may use libraries unavailable on Windows.
+Build file exists only for GNU/Linux, and the code may use libraries unavailable on Windows.
 Needs Raylib <3